February 28, 2025

 Western Blot Test

-After the ELISTA test, we can proceed to a Western blot test, which is a more specific method for detecting FIV antibodies.
-The blood sample will be studied at a specialized laboratory to conduct the test.
+After the ELISTA test, we'll proceed to a Western blot test.
+This test is a more specific method for detecting FIV antibodies.
+A blood sample will be studied at a specialized laboratory to conduct the test.
 This test works by identifying specific antibodies associated with FIV, which can reduce the chance of a false positive.

 The Western blot test provides a higher level of accuracy, but it does come at a cost.